mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 lower bound that can be determined could be affected by the version of QUIC being used.

-It is thus suggested that applications do _not_ attempt to include lower layer headers but only work with the net data rate of the codec including the RTP headers and of the RTCP packets, both excluding QUIC, UDP, and IP header overhead.
+It is thus suggested that application developers recognize that per-RTCP packet overhead will always be an estimate, and include IP, UDP, QUIC, and DATAGRAM header sizes as a conservative heuristic.
+While this value may not be precisely accurate, it follows the example of RTP over UDP in {{!RFC3550}}, which includes the RTP and UDP header sizes, and adding the additional QUIC and DATAGRAM header sizes avoids the immediate problem of significantly understating avg_rtcp_size, resulting in an underestimate of the cost of sending additional RTCP reports.

 > **Editor’s Note:** For compatibility with the computation of RTP-over-UDP
 > implementations, one could consider adding just the UDP and IP headers.
 ### RTCP over QUIC streams {#rtcp-over-streams}

 The above considerations from {{rtcp-over-datagrams}} get even more complex when